Fair-Exchange/safecoin-docker/README.md

 Run again setup will update container's image

 #### Running multiple instances
-To run multiple instanced, you will have to change `-p <name>` and changing daemon's listening port with `SAFEPORT` in order to avoid conflicts with other containers.
+To run multiple instanced, you will have to change `-p <name>` and the daemon's listening port with `SAFEPORT` in order to avoid conflicts with other containers.
 Example:
 ```
 SAFEPORT=8774 docker-compose -p safecoin2 -f docker-compose.yml [...] up -d
 ```
 will run a new SafeCoin daemon on port 8774.

+Note: SafeCoin daemon inside the container always listens on port 8770.
+SAFEPORT is the binded port on the host.

 #### Keep the container up-to-date with systemd service
 :warning: THIS IS AN EXPERIMENTAL FEATURE, BE SURE TO HAVE A BACKUP OF YOUR WALLETS AND THE WILL TO FIGHT AGAINST BUGS